Wycofane/SDN/README.md

-# SDN
+# SDN python
 Python SDN control center with Flask.

 Flask webserver with Jinja2 object paired with the beautiful Bootstrap v5 Framework.
 This SDN control center is a shool project, and is not a real thing.
 It should simulate how it could look and "feel".
+The control center uses pre defined buttons, to control the cisco sandbox SD-Wan envoriment, using a Rest-API from cisco itself.